gu-dsan6725/final-project/Data_engineering_agent.md

 The goal is to build an **autonomous data engineering agent** that:

-1. **Scans an S3 prefix** to identify files and their formats (e.g., JSON, CSV, Avro, XML, Parquet, etc.).
+1. **Scans an S3 prefix (or a local folder for simplicity)** to identify files and their formats (e.g., JSON, CSV, Avro, XML, Parquet, etc.).
 2. **Infers schemas** and groups files into distinct schema categories.
 3. **Dynamically generates Python classes** that handle serialization and deserialization for each schema.
 4. **Converts data into standardized formats** (e.g., Parquet for analytics, Avro for streaming).
 5. **Performs data cleaning and transformation** before storage.
-6. **Writes transformed data** to an S3 prefix, partitioned by schema type.
+6. **Writes transformed data** to an S3 prefix (or a local folder for simplicity), partitioned by schema type.

 This project integrates **LLM-based code generation, data engineering, and automation**, creating a pipeline that **writes and executes its own serialization/deserialization logic** based on the data it encounters.